glycoaddict/stockpriceupdater/README.md

 1. The first thing to do is to create a new sheet in **Google Sheets** and name it “buffer”, and save the file.

-2. Then take note of the “url” of your sheet by opening it in your browser and copying the link:
-    * If your sheet is at `https://docs.google.com/spreadsheets/d/1jhgjhg9jhgjhgMVjFJ-9WjjhjVEHY/edit`
-    * Then your “url” is `1jhgjhg9jhgjhgMVjFJ-9WjjhjVEHY`

-3. Now navigate to Tools > Script Editor and create a new script and name it “buffer stock prices”.
+2. Now navigate to Tools > Script Editor and create a new script and name it “buffer stock prices”.
 Google App Scripts uses Javascript so we will be coding in that.

-4. The code proper.
+3. The code proper.
 I will show the whole code first and then explain each section.

 ```
 /*